The Martian Chronicles (miniseries): The Martians

 As established at the end of the second episode, Mars was evacuated shortly before a worldwide nuclear war terminated all life on Earth.
 Wilder travels back to Earth in November 2006 in the hope he can rescue his brother and his family.
 He returns to the Zeus project mission control facility but discovers a video recording the deaths of everyone, including his brother, when enemy neutron bombs detonated nearby.

+Meanwhile, Peter Hathaway has retired on Mars with his wife, Alice, and daughter, Margarite.
+A mechanical tinkerer, Hathaway has wired an abandoned town below his house to sound alive at night with noise and phone calls.
+One night, Hathaway sights a rocket in orbit and puts on a laser light show to signal the rocket.

 Only a few scattered humans remain on Mars.
 One of them is Benjamin Driscoll, the lone inhabitant of First Town.
 One day, as he wanders around the abandoned settlement, he hears a telephone ringing.
 Initially confused, he soon realizes it is an opportunity for companionship.
 After breaking into a home just in time to miss another call, Driscoll sits down with a phone book of Mars and starts dialing at A. After days of no answers, he changes his strategy and starts calling hotels; then, guessing where he thinks a woman would most likely spend her time, he calls the biggest beauty salon on Mars, in New Texas City.
 When a woman answers, he flies 1,500 miles to New Texas City to meet her.

 Genevieve Selsor turns out to be thoroughly narcissistic and entirely obsessed with her own good looks.
 Driscoll asks her out on a date, during which she reveals that she decided to stay behind simply because "they wouldn't let me take all my clothes with me back to Earth."
 She enjoys having access to all the clothes, makeup, footwear, and so forth in New Texas City without having to pay for anything.
 At the same time, she laments that she has to do all the cooking and technical maintenance herself.
 She rejects Driscoll's advances but still expects him to make a nice breakfast while repairing her sauna.
 This is a significant departure from the original 1950 short story, "Silent Towns", in which Selsor is not self-absorbed and expectant of Driscoll's labor; instead, she is overweight, sticky with chocolate and desires to watch movies.
 The male character (named Walter Gripp in the original) finds her too expectant and clingy, as she shows Gripp her ideal wedding dress.
 In both versions of the story, Gripp/Driscoll decides that solitude is preferable to her continued company and abandons her.